 Australian Injury Prevention Network 2015 Award for Contribution to Research in Injury Prevention and Safety Promotion

-I supervise and mentor research students and teach introductory epidemiology to medical students.
-I have responsibility for the epidemiology module in the first-year topic MMED 8106.
+I supervise and mentor research students and teach introductory epidemiology to students in the first year of the Doctor of Medicine program.

 I contributed to each of several phases of national public policy review and development concerning injury prevention since 1990.
 In each I was a member of a relevant committee.
 Recently, my work has contributed to policy and practice concerning Indigenous road safety, patient safety and suicide prevention.
 I was elected Chairperson of the Australasian Mortality Data Interest Group (AMDIG), the organisation concerned with mortality statistics in Australia and New Zealand, from 2009 to 2012.
 Since 2009 I have investigated problems with national cause of death statistics, which had potential to mislead users on matters such as trends in suicide.